absolunet/docs-node-ioc/src/docs/04_basics/03_routing/en.md

 ## Controllers

 A controller in Node IoC is a simple class that contains actions, which are methods.
 In your application, they are located in the `src/app/http/controllers` folder.
 An abstract `Controller` is already defined, empty and ready to be enhanced.
 It already inherits from the Controller class in the framework.

 ### Auto-registration

 The application controllers are automatically registered in the `router.controller` repository, which contains all the known controllers.

 Their file names, without the `.js` extension, is used as their name.
-If they are nested in a folder, the folder path becone the controller's namespace, replacing the slash by dots.
+If they are nested in a folder, the folder path become the controller's namespace, replacing the slash by dots.

 ```
 src/app/http/controllers/